Planning your visit

 - During guided tours, the tone of voice must not disturb other visitors.

-- Groups over six people, guides included, must use headphones (whisper), in order to keep the voice down, as per the Regulation and taking into account the exceptions already foreseen (Mandatory use of earphones).
-A rental service of headphones is available inside museums).
+- Groups over six people, guides included, must use headphones (whisper) - except for the Boboli Gardens - in order to keep the voice down, as per the Regulation and taking into account the exceptions already foreseen (Mandatory use of earphones).
+A rental service of headphones is available inside museums at the cost of 1.50 EUR per person.

 - No laser pointers may be used to indicate the works of art.

 Teachers may find information concerning the educational offer and materials here.
-School groups must consist of 25 students maximum, plus accompanying persons.
+School groups must consist of 16 students maximum, included accompanying persons to visit the museums of Uffizi and Pitti Palace, or 28 to visit the Boboli Gardens.

 Teachers are responsible for their classes; they must keep pupils together and disciplined and supervise that their behaviour should respect the place, other visitors and in general comply with the above given regulations.